claudiosv/PhotoStack/README.md

 # PhotoStack - [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/xojs/xo)

 Semester group project for the Internet and Mobile Services course at the Free University of Bolzano.
+PhotoStack is an innovative and easy to use personal photo collection service.
+It uses AI techniques to order and categorise photos without any help from the user.

 ## Motivation

 ## Build status
-The project is currently under active development, first release is foreseen in late January 2018
+The project is currently under active development, first release is foreseen in late March 2018

 ## Code style